zaxor0/zwerchhau/into-the-war/rules.md

 - Rifles, pistols, grenades
 - Hand signals for tactical communciation
-- Parachute Drops & Map usage
+- Parachute Drops
+- Map & Compass land navigation
 - Motor vehicles and motorcycles, but not tanks or tracked ones.
 - Radio operation, but not enemy radios.